Tayergo/picofetch-linux/README.md

 # picofetch
-a under 1KB program that just fetches some system info :P (25-30kb if you account for the image)
+a under 1KB program that just fetches some system info :P (25-30kb if you account for the image, and TIV)

 You can modify, edit, change the code however you want.